Latest Field Notes

 Our team had two major sightings in the field season of 2025.
 Both occurred in April on consecutive days and in nearby locations.
 The first was by Dr. John Trochet, an experienced, world-class birder and highly qualified team member who devotes several weeks of his time each year to this search.
 The second was by wildlife biologist Peggy Shrum, who logs the most search hours in these bottomland forests year after year.
 Despite concentrated subsequent efforts in the area of these sightings, we turned up nothing further.

-Apparent lateral strike mark on a live hickory tree with very tightly held bark.
+Collecting eDNA from an apparent lateral strike mark on a live hickory tree with very tightly held bark (left)

 In The News